ise-uiuc/tzer/README-artifact.md

 #### Figure 5 and Table 2

 Figure 5 and Table 2 can be reproduced under the same batch of experiments.
 There will be 5 sub-experiments for different fuzzers.
 For each experiment, the output is the the report folder.
 Under the report folder, `cov_by_time.txt`: for each it represents elapsed time (in seconds) and coverage splited by ",".
-In `valid_seed_new_cov_count.txt`, the number of lines represents the total number of valuable tests (initial seeds not taken into account).
+In `valid_seed_new_cov_count.txt`, the number represents the total number of valuable tests (initial seeds not taken into account).

 **Tzer**